pradeep3sep/interviewquestion/README Nuxt.md

 <br>

-Perfect!
 Here's a **visual file tree with routes** for a Nuxt `pages/` directory, including dynamic and nested pages:

 ```
 pages/